luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 """""""""""""""""""

 Now that we have set arguments to the blobconverter, we can click ``Convert``.
-This will upload the .onnx model to blobconverter server, run Model optimizer and Compile tool, and it the blobconverter app will prompt us to save the ``.blob`` file.
+This will upload the .onnx model to the blobconverter server, run the Model optimizer and Compile tool, and then the blobconverter app will prompt us to save the ``.blob`` file.

 .. figure:: /_static/images/tutorials/deploying-custom-model/sbd-blobconverter-final.png